guyellis/learning-node/README.md

 	* Make the file testable
 	* Add a test

+04. Testing without dependencies
+  * What if you were disconnected from the internet?
+How would you test your code?
+  * How would you test your error handling code?

 Extra:
 * Keeping node up-to-date and switching versions:
   * n and nvm